ianmackenzie/elm-geometry/README.md

 ## What is it?

 `opensolid/geometry` is an [Elm](http://elm-lang.org) package for working with 2D and 3D geometry.
-It provides a rich set of carefully thought out geometric data types such as points, axes and coordinate frames that allow you to:
+It provides a rich set of carefully designed geometric data types such as points, axes and coordinate frames that allow you to:

   - Rotate points around axes in 3D
   - Project triangles onto 3D planes